Garfield-1314/classification-tensorflow/README.md

 ## Requirements

 - OS: Windows or Linux
+- TensorFlow:
+  - Windows supports up to TensorFlow 2.10.
+GPU support is not available for versions > 2.10 on Windows.
+  - No specific limitations for Linux.
 - Python 3.8 (virtual environment recommended)
 - For GPU: compatible CUDA and cuDNN versions for the installed TensorFlow build